Epidemic outbreaks in structured host populations: Introduction

 \section{Introduction}

 The emergence of Covid-19 has reignited the interest in epidemic models of Kermack--McKen\-drick type.
-See \cite{BoDI1, BoDI2, DeGrMa, DeMa, Diek20, DiIn, DiOt, dIM, dMI, DuMa, Eik, Gom, KrSc, LiMa, LiMaWe, LuSt-free, LuSt-bol, PoThar, SaVH, Tka1, Tka2} and the references therein.
+See \cite{BCCR, BoDI1, BoDI2, DeGrMa, DeMa, Diek20, DiIn, DiOt, dIM, dMI, DuMa, Eik, Gom, KrSc, LiMa, LiMaWe, LuSt-free, LuSt-bol, PoThar, SaVH, Tka1, Tka2} and the references therein.
 The host populations typically are heterogenous, and it is of interest how the spread of the infection is affected by the structure of the host population.
-It is one of the mathematical consequences of host heterogeneity that the basic reproduction number, $\cR_0$, is formulated in a functional analytic way, as the spectral radius of an appropriate positive bounded linear operator (called the ``next generation operator", NGO) on the state space of the force of infection.
+It is one of the mathematical consequences of host heterogeneity that the basic reproduction number, $\cR_0$, is formulated in a functional analytic way, as the spectral radius of an appropriate positive bounded linear operator on the function space for the force of infection.
 In order to explore the threshold character of $\cR_0$, the existing literature typically uses that, under appropriate assumptions, the spectral radius is an eigenvalue of the next generation operator associated with a positive eigenvector and a positive eigenfunctional (eigenvector of the dual opeator).
 Persistence theory \cite{SmTh, Thi24} teaches the lesson that it can be sufficient if the spectral radius is just associated with a positive eigenfunctional \cite[Thm.7]{Kar} \cite[App.2.6]{Sch59}.

 It is one of the aims of this article to show how the existence of an eigenfunctional plays out for epidemic models in structured host populations, in particular in getting away with less compactness assumptions and, with the exception of one fundamental theorem (Section \ref{subsec:Krein}), the use of real rather than functional analysis.